konimarti/aoc-tricks/README.md

 ### Depth First Search (DFS)

 Underlying data structure is a *stack*.
-The stack can also be the callstack of recursive functions.
+The stack can also be a local variable on the callstack of recursive functions.

 When we traverse an adjacent vertex, we completely finish the traversal of all vertices reachable through that adjacent vertex.
 After we finish